North Shore vs South of Fraser — Buyer Comparison Guide

 The North Shore has no comparable rapid-transit project on TransLink's funded plan.
 SeaBus + bus + bridge access remain the structural reality; verify Transport 2050 status periodically against the live TransLink site, but no plan currently funds a North Shore SkyTrain extension.

-North Shore sub-areas — pillar shortlist
+North Shore sub-areas — neighbourhood guides

 Ambleside (West Vancouver)